kolinfluence/kangalru/lrux/bytes/README.md

 - **Architecture**: AMD64
 - **CPU**: AMD Ryzen 5 7640HS w/ Radeon 760M Graphics

-## NOTE : AccelruX capacity is set in terms of MEMORY SIZE LIMIT and not NUMBER OF ITEMS LIMIT.
+## NOTE : Capacity is set in terms of MEMORY SIZE LIMIT and not NUMBER OF ITEMS LIMIT.

 #### Note : Benchmark results (103,400,000 bytes cache with 10 byte key and 1024 byte value, using full cache without eviction [i think], same goes for the rest):
 **These benchmarks are for reference only, do test it to verify claims.
 This is using full caching (without eviction for all)**